act-rules/act-rules.github.io/_rules/aria-role-permitted-j7zzqr.md

 #### Failed Example 4

 This `a` element with an `href` attribute has an [explicit role][] of `presentation`, which is not allowed.
-Since the element is focusable, the [presentational roles conflict resolution][] would trigger, and the explicit role is ignored.
+Note that since the element is focusable, the [presentational roles conflict resolution][] would trigger, and the explicit role is ignored.

 ```html
 <a href="https://www.w3.org/WAI/standards-guidelines/act/rules/" role="presentation">All ACT rules</a>